locqdang/GarminWatchFace/README.md

 - Screensaving:
   - Chameleon color: auto-changing color every hour
-  - Inversion color: auto-inverting the color every 30 minutes
+  - Inversion color: auto-inverting the colors for one minute every 30 minutes
 - Spanish months, days of the week
-- Feelslike temperature
+- Feels-like temperature (if feels-Like is not available, temperature is displayed)
 - Precipitation chance
 - Battery
 - Heart rate
+- Second

 ## Features in development

 - Customizing
+- Supporting English

-## Known bugs
+## Known bugs (on Forerunner 245 Music model)

-- crashing after a few hours running on device.
+- Crashing after a few hours running on device due to unavailable weather info (fixed)
-- battery does not display properly at 100% (fixed)
+- Battery does not display properly at 100% (fixed)
+- Failing to automatically exit sleep mode:
+  - after receiving move-bar-cleared notification
+  - in some other unknown cases
+- Failing to display temperature when current feels-Like temperature is not available. (fixed)

 ## Release notes

+### Version 0.9.2

+- Display temperature when feels-Like temperature is not available
+- Adjusted battery position

 ### Version 0.9.1

-- App crashes when weather info is not available (fix being tested)
+- Fixed crashes when weather info is not available
 - Fixed text width of:
-  - battery,
+  - Battery,
-  - heart rate,
+  - Heart rate,
-  - temperature
+  - Temperature
-  - precipitation chance,
+  - Precipitation chance,
-  - hour
+  - Hour